 If you drive alongside semi-trucks, you are at risk of being injured in a serious crash.
 After an injury, it is important to call 911 to ensure that first responders report to the scene, and you receive the care you need.
-Once your health is stabilized, contact an Austin truck accident lawyer at the law firm of Terry & Kelly.
-We handle complex claims involving trucking companies, so please call (512)-910-2000 or contact us online for a free case evaluation.
+Once your health is stabilized, contact an Austin truck accident lawyer at the law firm of TK Injury Lawyers We handle complex claims involving trucking companies, so please call (512)-910-2000 or contact us online for a free case evaluation.

 Accidents happen, and with tens of thousands of pounds in metal thrown into the equation, those accidents can get ugly fast.
 One of the most common truck accidents, jackknifing, occurs when half the vehicle (whether trailer or cab) skids and folds in on itself.
 Because of the violent brute force behind them and the folded-knife […]